- 1 The Top Eye Glass Stores Compared

 After an exhaustive 40 hours researching, ordering, wearing, testing, and returning glasses online over the past few months, we’ve found that EYECONIC is the best place to buy glasses online.

 EYECONIC scored the highest on our 37-point inspection, in which we rated the experience of pre-purchase, purchase, and post-purchase.
-EYECONIC’s detailed inspection will make it easy for you to find the best smart glasses with limited hassle.
+EYECONIC’s detailed inspection will make it easy for you to be able to find the best smart glasses with limited hassle.

-They stood out for their seamless, charming, and intuitive website and service, their product choice, return & exchange policy, ease of entering a prescription, as well as their virtual try-on tool which was easy, fun, and critically important in selecting the right frames for my face.
+They stood out for their seamless, charming, and intuitive website and service, their product choice, return & exchange policy, ease of entering a prescription, as well as their virtual try-on tool which was easy, fun, and critically important in selecting the right frames for my face shape.

 Eyeconic Coupons and Promotions